onosproject/onos-config/docs/modelplugin.md

 The YANG files to be used with generator.go should be collected together in a folder and named in the style: **\<modulename>@\<latestrevision>.yang**

+> **Note** The Yang files provided are required not to contain overlapping or clashing namespaces at the same path level.
+> This requirement is necessary during the model compilation in YGOT because this tool offers no support for namespaces
+> in the form of `/namespace:path/path2`, e.g. `/openconfig-system:system/clock`.
+YGOT compilation of a model containing
+> `/openconfig-system:system/clock` will result in the path being `/system/clock`

 Running the generator command in the form:
 ```bash
 go run $GOPATH/src/github.com/openconfig/ygot/generator/generator.go \